Romantic Messages for Your Photo Puzzle Collage

 - The best memories are always made together

-- I will never let you go
+- I adore you

-- You are my favourite
+- You are my happily-ever-after

 Romance and Valentine’s Day belong together, just like romance and candlelight.
 If it is important for you to craft your Valentine’s Day gift yourself, we have the perfect addition for a romantic night: Candles with hidden messages and sayings coming from your heart.

-- You need: tea lights (Ø 1.5"), scissors, and a needle
+- You need: tea lights (1.5"), scissors, and a needle

 - Use the needle or something similar to poke a hole into the middle of the message